junxit/us-congress-bills-110/metadata.md

 - 2007-04-18 — Introduced in Senate
 - 2007-04-18 — Read twice and referred to the Committee on Foreign Relations.
 - 2007-04-18 — Sponsor introductory remarks on measure.
 (CR S4678-4679)
+- 2007-05-07 — Star Print ordered on the bill.
+- 2007-06-27 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2007-09-11 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-151.
+- 2007-09-11 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-151.
+- 2007-09-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 349.